 The Company enters into foreign currency forward contracts in order to economically hedge short-term trade and non-trade intercompany balances largely denominated in Swiss franc, other major European currencies, and the Chinese renminbi with its foreign businesses.
 In accordance with U.S. GAAP, these contracts are considered "derivatives not designated as hedging instruments."
 Gains or losses on these instruments are reported in current earnings.
-The foreign currency forward contracts are recorded at fair value in the consolidated balance sheet at December 31, 2017 and 2016, as disclosed in Note 6 to the consolidated financial statements.
-The Company recognized in other charges (income), a net gain of \$9.4 million and a net loss of \$3.3 million during the years ended December 31, 2017 and 2016, respectively, which offset the related transaction gains (losses) associated with these contracts.
-At December 31, 2017 and 2016, these contracts had a notional value of \$394.8 million and \$353.0 million, respectively.
+The foreign currency forward contracts are recorded at fair value in the consolidated balance sheet at December 31, 2018 and 2017, as disclosed in Note 7 to the consolidated financial statements.
+The Company recognized in other charges (income) a net loss of \$1.2 million and a net gain of \$9.4 million during the years ended December 31, 2018 and 2017, respectively, which offset the related net transaction gains (losses) associated with these contracts.
+At December 31, 2018 and 2017, these contracts had a notional value of \$436.7 million and \$394.8 million, respectively.